Last updated September 5th, 2021.

 Best Places to Invest in Thailand Real Estate

-Thailand is a rather large nation of almost 70 million people and as such, there are numerous cities, towns and resort destinations to invest in.
+Thailand is a rather large nation of almost 70 million people.
+As such, there are hundreds of cities, towns, and resort areas that you can purchase real estate in.

 Skip the Next Western Recession